lbinria/trace_validation_tools/README.md

 and https://github.com/tlaplus/CommunityModules/releases.

-The `tla_dir` variable in the script `tla_trace_validation.py` (see [useful tools](#useful-tools)) should be set to the value of your toolbox path.
+The `tla_dir` variable in the script `tla_trace_validation.py` (see [scripts](#scripts)) should be set to the value of your toolbox path.

 # Install trace validation instrumentation

-There are two ways to use the instrumentation library in your projects.
-Either get the source, compile, package and install it, or get the package directly from the github maven registry.
+There are two ways to use the instrumentation library in your

-## 1. Install package from sources
+projects:
+1. Get the source, compile, package and install it:
  - Clone the repository: `git clone https://github.com/lbinria/trace_validation_tools.git`
  - Package and install: `mvn install`

-## 2. Install package from github maven registry

-Add the file [scripts/settings.xml](scripts/settings.xml) to your `.m2` directory.

-# How to use it
+2. Get the jar directly from the assets in the [Releases](releases) section.

+# Use the library

-Independently of the installation method, in the `pom.xml` file of the system you should trace add the following dependency:
+If you use `maven` to build your project then, depending on the installation method, in the `pom.xml` file of the system you should add the corrsesponding dependencies.

+1. If the library was built and installed locally:
 ```xml
 <dependencies>
     <dependency>